Awesome Rhyming Riddles with Answers for Kids

 I move very slowly and never attack.

-I love sunbathing on the shore or by a lake,
+I love to sunbathe on the shore or by a lake,

 with shell so great for both protection and a break.